riophae/better-try-catch/README.md

   doSomething()
 } catch (ex) {
   err = ex // notice here
-}
+  // also, we can not simply place the `if` statement inside the catch block
+  // since if no errors occured then the `if` statement will not execute at all }
 // Alright, this time we are able to safely access the error variable outside the try-catch block if (!err) {